MainframeMojo/MVS3.8/MJ.DEVREL01.CNTL/README.txt

 For GDG Generation:
   1) DEFGDG - The Generational Dataset Base Definition.
 Only works with VOL=SER=TSO001 as the user catalog seems to go there.
   2) DEFGEN - The Generational Dataset Generation Definition.
 This is how to allocate Generation Data set based off of your GDGBase.
-                - Bug found having issues with Sequential Datasets a work in progress
+                - Bug found having issue with generating the first gdg, but if you re-run and create the next one it works!

 To use this in MVS 3.8 simply allocated yourself a Partition Dataset and copy and paste the files into the members.